UFC Fight Night: Hall vs. Silva: Predictions & Analysis

 A few statistical edges stand out.
 Witt throws significantly more leather — a 1.7 sig. strike per minute gap.
 Williams is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Witt has tighter striking defense, making opponents miss more often.

 The Pick: Jason Witt over Cole Williams.
-The model gives Witt a slight nod at 65% — this could easily go either way.
-Notably, the betting market has Witt at 58% implied while our model sees 65% — a 6-point disagreement that could signal value.
+We're leaning Witt here at 67%, a solid but not overwhelming edge.
+Notably, the betting market has Witt at 58% implied while our model sees 67% — a 8-point disagreement that could signal value.

 Dustin Jacoby vs Justin Ledet